Semi-supervised Segmentation of Histopathology Images with Noise-Aware Topological Consistency: Experiments

 We conduct experiments on different fractions of labeled data, specifically, $10\%$ and $20\%$.
 Training UNet++~\cite{zhou2018unet++} on $100\%$ of the labeled data is treated as the performance upper bound.
 To indicate the effectiveness and superiority of our method, we select several SoTA semi-supervised methods for comparison both from pixel and topological perspectives.
 Quantitative results are shown in \cref{tab:quant}, and qualitative results are shown in \cref{fig:Qualitative_Results}.
 We discuss more below.

 \myparagraph{Quantitative Results.} For a comprehensive comparison, we select several classical and recent SoTA SemiSL methods like MT~\cite{tarvainen2017mean}, EM~\cite{vu2019advent}, UA-MT~\cite{yu2019uncertainty}, HCE~\cite{jin2022semi_miccai}, URPC~\cite{luo2022semi}, XNet~\cite{zhou2023xnet} and CCT~\cite{ouali2020semi}.
 Note that HCE is re-implemented by ourselves due to code unavailability.
 As shown in \cref{tab:quant}, our method not only achieves comparable performance on pixel-wise evaluation metrics but also achieves the best results on all topology-wise metrics.
-This indicates that our proposed TopoSemiSeg is able to unearth and utilize topological information in unlabeled data well, without too much sacrifice on pixel-level performance.
+This indicates that our proposed TopoSemiSeg is able to unearth and utilize topological information in unlabeled data well, without sacrificing pixel-level performance.

 \myparagraph{Qualitative Results.} In \cref{fig:Qualitative_Results}, we provide the qualitative results of the methods on $20\%$ labeled data for each dataset.
 Compared to other SoTA SemiSL methods, our method does better where topological errors are prone to occur, as shown in the \textbf{red} boxes.
 The proposed TopoSemiSeg ensures topological integrity: by enforcing signal consistency, we can maintain the thin separation between the densely distributed glands and cells.
 Additionally, the noise removal component of our loss minimizes the occurrence of false positive cells, as can be seen in Row 3.
 This is in contrast to the results obtained from the other baseline methods, which contain a discernible presence of noise and unoccupied interspaces in and around the glandular and cellular structures.
 Our method can effectively address and rectify these issues.
-This is due to the fact that we not only focus on the signal topology which should be preserved, but also remove all the noise topology during training, thus making the model learn more robust and accurate topological representations from the unlabeled data.
+This is because we not only focus on the signal topology which should be preserved, but also remove all the noisy topology during training, thus making the model learn more robust and accurate topological representations from the unlabeled data.
+More qualitative results are provided in the Supplementary.